 The Great Divorce Bargain Hunt: Are You Getting the Deal You Think You Are?

-After signing up, two different clients in less than a month who had problems with a divorce lawyer promising to handle their case at a really low cost and then not coming through I decided to write this article to help educate about some of the costs in divorces.
+After signing up, two different clients in less than a month who had problems with a divorce lawyer promising to handle their case at a meager cost and then not coming through, I decided to write this article to help educate about some of the costs in divorces.

-Later I plan to publish a follow-up article or companion article I have started tracking my cases as to divorce costs.
-I currently am monitoring expenses, attorney time, cases with children, cases without children, cases with properties, etc.
+Later I plan to publish a follow-up article or companion article.
+I have started tracking my cases as to divorce costs.
+I currently monitor expenses, attorney time, cases with children, cases without children, cases with properties, etc.

-This filing fee does not include any additional fees such as the cost of a citation or hiring a process server.
+This filing fee excludes additional fees, such as the cost of a citation or hiring a process server.
 This disparity between the handle to file for divorce and what is being advertised illustrates there is no way to get a divorce for as low as $200.

 My practice does not offer divorce for $500.
 I have seen some websites a $500.
-I believe in many circumstances what is being advertised by websites offering $200 is the costs for some forms that you fill out yourself or sometimes software will ask you some questions then fill them out for you.
+In many circumstances, what is being advertised by websites offering $200 is the cost for some forms you fill out yourself, or sometimes the software will ask you some questions and then fill them out for you.

-At least once a week I see someone trying to do their divorce themselves.
-One of the biggest mistakes that are made by these individuals is they try and use forms that are not Texas Specific.
-One of the cases I absorbed last week the Judge did not let the couple go for because their divorce decree talked about custody and had some weird non-Texas possession schedule.
-The Judge told the couple he was not going to let them go forward because 1) we have conservatorship in Texas, not custody and 2) The possession schedule was not something he would approve.
+At least once a week, I see someone trying to do their divorce themselves.
+One of the biggest mistakes that these individuals make is they try and use forms that are not Texas Specific.
+In one of the cases I absorbed last week, the Judge did not let the couple go because their divorce decree talked about custody and had some weird non-Texas possession schedule.
+The Judge told the couple he would not let them go forward because 1) we have conservatorship in Texas, not custody, and 2) The possession schedule was not approved.
 The Judge then told the couple they needed an attorney.

 Texas Supreme Court Divorce Forms